TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/calibration/index.md

 6. [Location Choice](location_choice.md)
 7. [Mode Choice](mode_choice.md)

+In the above sections the location of the models within the model system will be described using the following standard.
+For example to find `Other Modes/WAT/Time Period Constants` within XTMF, expand the root module `GTAModel V4.1.0` and inside of it, `Other Modes`, `WAT`, and finally `Time Period Constants`.
+If you need additional assistance in using XTMF, you can find the documentation for working with model systems [here](../../xtmf/model_systems.md).

 It is recommended to create a single iteration model system that avoids calling any network assignment modules in order to reduce the model run-time while making the initial calibration steps.
 After the single iteration runs have come to an acceptable calibration you would then